-- Students can evaluate how languages work. - Students can use the languages studied to reinforce and expand knowledge of other disciplines.
+- Based on standards from NM Modern Classical and Native Languages and ELA Core Standards modified for Spanish - Students can evaluate how languages work. - Students can use the languages studied to reinforce and expand knowledge of other disciplines. - Students can use the languages studied for personal enjoyment, personal enrichment, and employability. "...so that, in the long run,